stacksjs/stacks/database/migrations/README.md

 # Database Migrations

-- use Copilot here to generate
+Database migrations are a way to version your database schema.
+They are a great way to keep your database in sync with your application.

-## note in md style
+> **Note**

-This file may be deleted but in the meantime, let it remind you of the API 🤙🏼
+> This file may be deleted but in the meantime, let it remind you of the API 🤙🏼

 ## Usage